intel-lab-lkp/linux/Documentation/admin-guide/quickly-build-trimmed-linux.rst

-   There is a catch: 'localmodconfig' is likely to disable kernel features you did not use since you booted your Linux -- like drivers for currently disconnected peripherals or a virtualization software not haven't used yet.
+   There is a catch: 'localmodconfig' is likely to disable kernel features you did not use since you booted your Linux -- like drivers for currently disconnected peripherals or virtualization software not currently in use.
 You can reduce or nearly eliminate that risk with tricks the reference section outlines; but when building a kernel just for quick testing purposes it is often negligible if such features are missing.
 But you should keep that aspect in mind when using a kernel built with this make target, as it might be the reason why something you only use occasionally stopped working.